World Alzheimer's Day

 Sharing information like this could help make a difference.
 Especially if, like in 2019, 94 countries all took part in World Alzheimer’s Month.

-In the past two years, the campaign was also highlighted on Sky News, BBC World Service and Al Jazeera.
+In the past two years, the campaign was also highlighted on Sky News, and on the BBC World Service.

 Incidentally, the link above to the BBC World Service is to an excellent radio programme talking about the fear and stigma of Alzheimer’s.
 If you have a spare half hour, we would highly recommend a listen as it gives an excellent insight into the condition.